dereuromark/cakephp-geo/docs/Model/GeocodedAddresses.md

 }
 ```

-Don't forget to add the Type mapping of `Geo\Database\Type\ObjectType` in your bootstrap.php.
+Remember to add the Type mapping of `Geo\Database\Type\ObjectType` in your bootstrap.php.
 ```php
 TypeFactory::map('object', 'Geo\Database\Type\ObjectType');
 ```